Hemostemix (CVE:HEM) Shares Down 22.7% – Here’s What Happened

-In related news, Director Peter Alan Lacey purchased 200,000 shares of Hemostemix stock in a transaction that occurred on Thursday, March 6th.
-The stock was purchased at an average price of C$0.15 per share, for a total transaction of C$30,000.00.
-10.43% of the stock is owned by corporate insiders.
+In other Hemostemix news, Director Peter Alan Lacey bought 200,000 shares of the company’s stock in a transaction on Thursday, March 6th.
+The stock was bought at an average price of C$0.15 per share, for a total transaction of C$30,000.00.
+Company insiders own 10.43% of the company’s stock.

 About Hemostemix